harveyff/slate/source/index.html.md

    };
 ```

-User appraises right，users must complete authentication before they can use subscriptions for user assets and user balances
+User appraises right,users must complete authentication before they can use subscriptions for user assets and user balances.

 ### Params